Towards Writing Style Adaptation in Handwriting Recognition: Related Work

-Many approaches aim to speed up the slow adaptation and to suppress the overfitting problems mentioned above by reducing the number of adapted SD parameters.
+More extensive model adaptation research can be found in the speech recognition area (ASR)~\cite{SpeechAdaptationOverview2020}.
+Structure transform approaches represent the most relevant domain adaptation methods to our work, the general idea is to build an architecture with a small set of speaker-dependent (SD) parameters for each speaker while keeping most of the parameters shared -- the speaker-independent (SI) parameters.
+While training, both the SD and the SI parameters are updated, but during the adaptation to a new writer, only the SD parameters are optimized.
+In previous works, the SD parameters include the input layer (linear input network, LIN~\cite{LIN1995}), the hidden layer (linear hidden network, LHN~\cite{LHN2007}), and the output layer (linear output network, LON~\cite{LON2010}).
+Such adaptation has several drawbacks, mainly the large number of adapted parameters which results in a slow adaptation process and model overfitting if strong regularization is not used.
+Also, as the speaker information is typically discarded in the latter layers of the network~\cite{SI2012}, in more recent approaches the SD parameters are located more toward the beginning of the network.
+Many approaches aim to speed up the slow adaptation and suppress the overfitting problems mentioned above by reducing the number of adapted SD parameters.
 Parametrization of activation functions with SD parameters was proposed by Zhang et al.~\cite{ParametrisedActivation2015}.
 In other works, the SD parameters are represented by scales and/or offsets in various layers.
-Namely, in Learning Hidden Unit Contributions (LHUC)~\cite{LHUC2016}, every kernel is followed by a SD scale parameter.
+Namely, in Learning Hidden Unit Contributions (LHUC)~\cite{LHUC2016}, every kernel is followed by an SD scale parameter.
 Another option is to use the scales and offsets in batch normalization layers as the SD parameters~\cite{BNOfflineAdaptation2017,BNOnlineAdaptation2019}.
 Approaches by Zhao et al.~\cite{LRPD2016,eLRPD2017} and Samarakoon et al.~\cite{FHL2016} propose to factorize weight matrices of SD linear layers as most of the information is stored in diagonals.
-Utilization of such decomposed matrices results fewer number of SD parameters.
+Utilization of such decomposed matrices results in fewer SD parameters.